Plain English Summary

 Communities are randomly allocated to one of two groups.
 Community-Based Childcare Centers (CBCCs) in the first group are supported by the Save the Children’s Early Childhood Development (ECD) program, which is offered as standard by the government.
 Community-Based Childcare Centers (CBCCs) in the first group are supported by the Save the Children’s Early Childhood Development (ECD) program which has been combined with a nutrition and agriculture education program.
 This involves training for caregivers on nutrition and health, as well as education about nutritious food production and meal preparation.

 What are the possible benefits and risks of participating?

 Participants may benefit from improved diets which are likely to improve their healthy growth and development.
 The main risks involve issues related to inappropriate food management and preparation.
-Training activities will be provided to reduce this risk however.
+Training activities are provided to reduce this risk however.